edgi-govdata-archiving/DataRescueTEMPLATE/README.md

   * Join the #archiving-web slack channel

 ### 2) Data archiving: contribute to [DataRefuge.org](https://datarefuge.org), a CKAN instance.
-* EITHER you should have deep domain knowledge of scientific datasets, OR be a librarian, OR be a skilled technologist in a programming language of your choice (eg python, javascript, c, java, etc), knowledge of the command line (bash, shell, powershell), experience working with structured data (eg json formatting).
+* EITHER have deep domain knowledge of scientific datasets, OR be a librarian, OR be a skilled technologist in a programming language of your choice (eg python, javascript, c, java, etc), knowledge of the command line (bash, shell, powershell), experience working with structured data (eg json formatting).
 Experience in front-end web development a plus.
-* Goals: archive data from USGS, etc.
+* Goals: archive data from USGS, other datasets waiting in the queue, etc.
 * **To join this track:**
   * Write your github username in the #archiving-data Slack channel, & tag [@louh](https://github.com/louh), [@mattprice](https://github.com/titaniumbones), [@dcwalk](https://github.com/dcwalk) and one of us will add you to the Github org
   * When we add you to the repo, make your membership public